SPP-17 Lodgement Procedures

 1 Manual Lodgement Procedure for Deposited Plans (replaces SPPM Chapter 17.1)

 Manual lodgement of Deposited Plans is no longer acceptable.
 All Deposited Plans must now be lodged electronically.
-Appendix 6 (APX-06) provides guidelines on the preparation and lodgement of electronic plans.
+APX-06 provides guidelines on the preparation and lodgement of electronic plans.

-Lot Sync has been initiated by Landgate as part of its commitment to improve the supply and availability of land to market.
+'Readiness to Proceed’ is part of Landgate’s commitment to improve the supply and availability of land to market.
 It is intended to align Landgate with other agencies, utilities and stakeholders with regard to the registration of new lots.
-Using the Lot Sync process to lodge a Plan ensures Certificates of Title will be issued as close as possible to the WAPC endorsement date for the plan of subdivision.
+Using the Readiness to Proceed process to lodge a Plan ensures Certificates of Title will be issued as close as possible to the WAPC endorsement date for the plan of subdivision.

-Lot Sync is voluntary and is intended as an alternative method for parties to lodge Plans and documents; it does not replace the current lodgement process.
+This process is voluntary and is intended as an alternative method for parties to lodge Plans and documents; it does not replace the standard lodgement process.

 2.2.1 Lodgement of Plans